 Once a project has been approved for scheduling, the project passes into Phase 2.
-PIs will not be required to submit Phase 2 Science Goals in Cycle 10 (see ALMA Users' Policies for further details).
-Each approved project will be assigned an ALMA Contact Scientist (CS) at the associated ARC or ARC node and a project Helpdesk ticket will be opened on behalf of the PI for communication with the CS and others.
+PIs will not be required to submit Phase 2 Science Goals in Cycle 11 (see ALMA Users' Policies for further details).
+Each approved project will be assigned an ALMA Contact Scientist (CS) at the associated ARC or ARC node and a project ALMA Helpdesk ticket will be opened on behalf of the PI for communication with the CS and others.
 Necessary minor changes may be requested through this Helpdesk ticket and can usually be implemented as long as they do not impact the science scope or increase the total execution time.
-Any significant change may only be made after the approval of a PI-initiated change request through the Helpdesk (Section 6.2).
+Any significant change may only be made after the approval of a PI-initiated change request through the ALMA Helpdesk (Section 6.2).
 The CS can assist the PI with any questions during Phase 2.

 ALMA staff will generate the Scheduling Blocks (SBs) and, in case of problems, will contact the CS and the PI.
 An SB is defined as the minimum set of instructions describing an ALMA observation that can be fully calibrated (see Chapter 8 of the Technical Handbook for more details regarding hierarchical level of an ALMA observing project).
 If no problems are found, the project will be submitted to the ALMA observing queue to await execution at the telescope.
-PIs may track the status of their SBs through the Snooping Project Interface (SnooPI), accessible from the ALMA Science Portal.
+PIs may track the status of their SBs through the Snooping Project Interface (SnooPI), accessible from the Science Portal.

 For approved solar observations, the ALMA staff will coordinate with the PI to get an updated target ephemeris at least 24 hours in advance of the proposed observation.
-PIs of observations with ephemeris targets other than the Sun are responsible for providing a valid target ephemeris file during the Phase 2 process and any updates during the Cycle if necessary.
+Please see Section A.11 for additional guidance on triggering solar observations.
+PIs of observations with ephemeris targets other than the Sun are responsible for providing a valid target ephemeris file during the Phase 2 process and any updates during the cycle if necessary.